 Prof. Gruenbaum investigates Lamins, the nuclear intermediate filament (IF) proteins which are the major cytoskeleton component of animal nuclei.
 His lab is currently developing and using novel structural, genetic, cell biology and genomics approaches and state of the art equipment to uncover the structure of lamins and the pathways that they regulate.
 They have also established laminopathies models in C. elegans and use them to study why different mutations cause different diseases, including diseases associated with accelerated aging.
 It is hoped that these research efforts will generate an integrated view of the biology of lamins and their associated proteins.

-Dr. Sivan Henis-Korenblit is a Senior Lecturer in the Mina and Everard Goodman Faculty of Life Sciences, Bar Ilan University.
+Sivan Henis-Korenblit is a Professor in the Mina and Everard Goodman Faculty of Life Sciences, Bar Ilan University.
 She came to Bar-Ilan University from the University of California, San Francisco, as part of the 2009 cohort of returning scientists, a special program within Bar-Ilan University to recruit young Israeli scientists to return to work in Israel.

 Henis-Korenblit’s main research interest is in identifying the molecular mechanisms of aging using the model organism C. elegans.
 In particular, her lab focuses on the link between aging, age-related disease and protein quality control.
 Henis-Korenblit’s research has specific applications in a variety of maladies such as cancer, diabetes and neurodegenerative diseases such as Alzheimer’s disease, all of which are closely associated